How To Get Coaching Clients Series #4 - 7 Proven Ways To Up-Level Your Business For Long-Term Growth

 Create a list of local groups where your ideal client spends time.
 Offer to speak, many local groups are always on the lookout for speakers for their agenda.

-During your speech clearly demonstrate how you help you ideal clients.
-Tell engaging stories they can relate to and show them the specific results people benefit from.
+During your speech clearly, demonstrate how you help your ideal clients and spend some time answering questions.
+Tell engaging stories or share a case study they can relate to and show them the specific results people benefit from.

 Make sure you have a way to gather names, email addresses and collect business cards.
 You can offer a draw for a prize to encourage them to sign up.